rangle/ngCourse2/handout/07-pipes.md

 There are two categories of pipes, stateless and stateful.

 Stateless pipes are pure functions that flow input data through without remembering anything or causing detectable side-effects.
 Most pipes are stateless.
-The CurrencyPipe we used and the length pipe we created both are examples of a stateless pipe.
+The `CurrencyPipe` we used and the length pipe we created both are examples of a stateless pipe.

 Stateful pipes are those which can manage the state of the data they transform.
 A pipe that creates an HTTP request, stores the response and displays the output, is a stateful pipe.
 Stateful Pipes should be used cautiously.

-Angular provides two stateful pipes AsyncPipe and JsonPipe.
+Angular 2 provides two stateful pipes `AsyncPipe` and `JsonPipe`.

 ## Async Pipe ##